nvpro-samples/nvpro_core/nvvk/README.md

 ### classes **nvvk::Ring...**

-In real-time processing, the CPU typically generates commands in advance to the GPU and send them in batches for exeuction.
+In real-time processing, the CPU typically generates commands in advance to the GPU and send them in batches for execution.

 To avoid having the CPU to wait for the GPU'S completion and let it "race ahead" we make use of double, or tripple-buffering techniques, where we cycle through